Drag13/drag13.github.io/src/posts/react-performance-puppeteer-profile/content.md

 }
 ```

 Initialize new tsconfig file with `npm run tsc -- --init`, **put it into the e2e folder** and build the application using `npm run build`.
 Now launch the application using `npm e2e` command.
-At this point, your application will start and empty index.ts executed.
+At this point, your application will start and empty index.ts executed without any result.
 Time to fill it with some code!

 ## How to get default performance metrics from the Puppeteer

-Getting some simple performance metrics like script duration, heap size, and couple of others is very simple because of the API that already provided by the Puppeteer.
+Getting some of the performance metrics like script duration, heap size, and couple of others is really simple because of the API that already provided by the Puppeteer.
 The algorithm is simple - using Puppeteer we are launching Chrome, then navigating to the page we want to profile, wait for the load, and finally, dump required metrics.
 From the code perspective it will look like this:

 ```typescript
 import { launch } from "puppeteer";